Silver Coating or Aluminum Asphalt Paint Sealant on Rubber Roofs

 Non-Coated Modified Bitumen Rubber Roof

-This roof was destroyed by ultraviolets within 10 years after installation.
+This roof was destroyed by ultraviolet within ten years after installation.
 The membrane had cracks and started to wrinkle.
 The cost of maintaining a roof is minuscule compared to that of replacing it.
 The problem is that whoever is in charge or not in charge doesn’t know what they do.
-It is sad to see so many roofs being destroyed because of inexperienced management.
+It is sad to see so many roofs being destroyed because of incompetent management.

 The next image shows a close up look of what the surface of the non-protected membrane looks like.